rasmus-kirk/halo/documents/thesis/03-plonk/04-custom-gates.md

          be constrained to a zero constant value in the circuit!
 All other rows does not have any copy constraints associated with it.

 ### Poseidon

 We also create a special gate type for performing Poseidon[@poseidon] hashing.
 This gate type is inspired from an equivalent gate in Mina's Kimchi proof system.
 At the heart of the Poseidon hashing algorithm lies a cryptographic sponge construction, like the one seen in SHA3.
-This is very convenient for fiat-shamir transformations, since information sent to the verifier can cleanly be modelled as sponge absorption, and queries made to the verifier can be modelled as sponge squeezing.
+This is very convenient for Fiat-Shamir transformations, since information sent to the verifier can cleanly be modelled as sponge absorption, and queries made to the verifier can be modelled as sponge squeezing.
 Squeezing and absorbing from the sponge a certain number of times, triggers a permutation of the